ody-dev/documentation/content/docs/Installation.md

 ## Benchmarks
 Real world benchmarks are in the works, the benchmark below was run on a workstation with an old first gen Ryzen 5 and 40GB ram.
-The request went through all preconfigured middleware and fetched all users (25) from the database, connection pooling and controller caching was enabled.
+The request went through all preconfigured middleware and fetched all users (25) from the database using Eloquent, connection pooling and controller caching was enabled.

 ```